mc0/okq/README.md

 okq is a redis-backed queueing server with a focus on simplicity, both in code and interface.

 * At-least-once by default.
-At-most-once is supported through the `NOACK` parameter when consuming events.
+At-most-once is supported by setting `EX` the parameter to `0` when consuming events.
 Once successfully submitted events interacted with atomically in redis; okq crashing will never result in loss of data.

 * Clients talk to okq using the redis protocol.
 So if your language has a redis driver you already have an okq driver as well.